Many business owners are strongly convinced that a salesperson is somebody who will handle the sales cycle in its entirety.

 What Does a BDR Do?

-Business development reps are at the forefront of the prospecting process – it’s them who pique your potential customers’ interests and plant the idea about your product or service in their mind.
+Business development reps are at the forefront of the prospecting process – it’s them who pique your potential customers’ interests and plant the idea about your product or service in their minds.
 Even if your prospects aren’t aware that they actually need a solution you offer.

 It’s important to understand that due to the fact that they don’t close deals, BDRs are usually in the salespeople’s shadow.